aniketripathi/PocketTanks/README.md

 ### Download

-You can download both executable file and jar file of the game but you require java to run the game in both the cases.
+You can download the jar file of the game but you require java to run the game.

 To download jar version download the folder PocketTanks-Jar.

-To download executable version download the folder PocketTanks - executable.
+### Running

-Run PocketTanks file inside the folder to run the game.
+Windows: Run PocketTanks file inside the folder to run the game.

+Linux: Go to the PocketTanks directory and execute java -jar PocketTanks.jar

 ### Features